 Program overview

 Field guide is a one-day Stage 2 and Stage 3 Creative Arts and Science and Technology HPGE enrichment program where students become field naturalists, nature journalists and digital artists.
-Using Field of Mars EEC iPads, Procreate and traditional art tools, students observe living and non-living features, photograph details, create digital artworks and produce a multi-page field guide that curates their science and creative learning.
+Using Field of Mars EEC iPads and Procreate, students photograph natural specimens, explore bushland colour palettes, observe living and non-living features and create digital artworks.
+Students produce a multi-page field guide that curates their science and creative learning.
 HPGE domains: creative, intellectual.

 Learning intentions